-- A. Restrict new development from areas shown to be unsafe or unsuitable for development due to natural hazards, contamination, access, or incompatibility problems. - B. Establish a range of preferred land use classifications and a range of preferred development densities and assign them to areas of the town in order to identify planning guidelines within which a variety of local land use planning and implementation options will achieve long term land use compatibility. - C. Seek a pattern of land use that will preserve large tracts of productive agricultural areas and resources. - D. Seek a pattern of land use that will preserve productive forestry areas and resources. - E. Seek a pattern of land use that will preserve green spaces in developed areas, and natural resources, with a focus on ground water and surface water resources. - F. Seek a pattern of land use that will maintain and enhance the town economy. - G. Focus areas of substantial new growth within or near existing areas of development where adequate public facilities and services can be cost-effectively provided or expanded. - H. Promote growth patterns that result in compact, distinct and separate communities rather than continuous linear strips of development. - I. Encourage cluster development to assure conservation of land, efficient provision of public services, and accessibility. - J. Help promote the provision of public facilities and services when sufficient need and revenue base to support them. - K. Consider a variety of planning tools such as area development plans, density management regulations, purchase or transfer of development rights programs, site and architectural design review guidelines, and voluntary land management programs to achieve the town's desired pattern of future land use. - L. Encourage land division layouts that incorporate the preservation of valued community features, that fit within the character of the local community, and that are suited to the specific location in which the development is proposed. - M. Require intensive uses such as salvage yards to be reviewed and permitted by the Town. - N. Coordinate with the County, Department of Natural Resources, and the National Park Service where applicable to ensure that land management decisions provide maximum benefits. - O. Review land use maps, surveys and public meetings for inclusion in the land use ordinances.
+- A. Restrict new development from areas shown to be unsafe or unsuitable for development due to natural hazards, contamination, access, or incompatibility problems. - B. Establish a range of preferred land use classifications and a range of preferred development densities and assign them to areas of the town in order to identify planning guidelines within which a variety of local land use planning and implementation options will achieve long term land use compatibility. - C. Seek a pattern of land use that will preserve large tracts of productive agricultural areas and resources. - D. Seek a pattern of land use that will preserve productive forestry areas and resources. - E. Seek a pattern of land use that will preserve green spaces in developed areas, and natural resources, with a focus on groundwater and surface water resources. - F. Seek a pattern of land use that will maintain and enhance the town economy. - G. Focus areas of substantial new growth within or near existing areas of development where adequate public facilities and services can be cost-effectively provided or expanded. - H. Encourage the centralization of commerce, entertainment, and employment to create vigorous community centers. - I. Promote growth patterns that result in compact, distinct and separate communities rather than continuous linear strips of development. - J. Encourage cluster development to assure conservation of land, efficient provision of public services, and accessibility. - K. Encourage new development to be integrated with the surrounding landscape through visual prominence of natural features, use of natural materials and colors, and minimizing the development's impact on the natural environment. - L. Help promote the provision of public facilities and services when sufficient need and revenue base to support them exists. - M. Consider a variety of planning tools such as area development plans, density management regulations, purchase or transfer of development rights programs, site and architectural design review guidelines, and voluntary land management programs to achieve the town's desired pattern of future land use. - N. Encourage land division layouts that incorporate the preservation of valued community features, that fit within the character of the local community, and that are suited to the specific location in which the development is proposed. - O. Require landscape and land use buffers to lessen the impacts of conflicting land uses in close proximity. - P. Require intensive uses such as licensed salvage yards be screened from public view. - Q. Coordinate with the County, Department of Natural Resources, and the National Park Service to ensure that land management decisions provide maximum benefits.